Hawthorne is a member of the rose family and sports the rose bushes’ characteristic prickly thorns.

 Hawthorn is actually regarded as one of the safest herbal medicines.
 Side effects, which are rare, can include nausea, skin rashes, fatigue, sweating, and dizziness.
 If perchance you experience these conditions, stop taking Hawthorn.

 While Hawthorn is very safe, it is always wise to stay within recommended dosages, which are 25 to 250 milligrams.

-As those with heart disease should take 100 mg or more, those with less 25 mg should be
+As those with heart disease should take 100 mg or more, those with less 25 mg should be sufficient.

 Hawthorn is such a potent herb, and if you’re currently taking a heart prescribed medication, it’s recommended you consult a medical professional first as the hawthorn could require the dosage to be altered due to possible drug interaction.

 This is erring on the side of caution, but it is still recommended.

 If you’re pregnant or nursing, it is always advisable to consult with a physician before taking an herbal medicine — especially with one as powerful as Hawthorne Berry.

 Lastly, don’t take Hawthorne Berry herb if you already have low blood pressure as remember, Hawthorn helps to equalize the heart function.
 This warning is especially important if you’re taking heart medication too.

 An innovative supplement manufacturer out of New Zealand meets all these requirements.
-I mention New Zealand as their government has more rigorous standards for ensuring dietary supplements than does the FDA for
+I mention New Zealand as their government has more rigorous standards for ensuring dietary supplements than does the FDA for pharmaceutical drugs.

 Their flagsip nutritional supplement product has herbal standardized extracts, including Hawthorne Berry.
 This multivitamin has a full complement of vitamins, minerals, amino acids, enzymes, herbal extracts, trace nutrients, including other heart health compounds that you need.